 About the U.S. Tax System

-International Student and Scholar Services for assistance
+- Contact International Student and Scholar Services for assistance

 How UNT Can Help

-International Affairs has contracted with GLACIER Tax Prep to provide U.S. Federal Tax Return assistance to international students filing as nonresident aliens at UNT.
+GTP provides U.S. Federal Tax Form assistance to international students filing as nonresident aliens at UNT.

 GLACIER Tax Prep Eligibility